-If you have questions or encounter a situation that is not specifically addressed in our Code of Conduct, please reach out to your manager, the people team or the ethics and compliance team.
+While doing the right thing never gets old, company policies may change from time to time.
+You can always find the most up-to-date policies online on our intranet at MyFrontdoorHome.com.
+If you have any questions or encounter a situation that's not specifically addressed in our Code of Conduct, your manager, the Human Resources team or the Ethics and Compliance team is available to help.
 You may also visit frontdoor.ethicspoint.com or call the Ethics Helpline at 844.479.8675.